joao-arthur/joao-arthur.dev/src/lib/assets/en-US/blog/interfaces.md

 }
 ```

-In order to compare this code to another languages, suppose:
+To compare this code with other programming languages, suppose:

 - **repository** can be null
 - **repository** can throw an error
-- **user** is an required argument
+- **user** is a required argument
 - If **user** is correctly saved, the saved user is returned

 ### TypeScript